-Trump To Visit Pittsburgh Despite Objections From Mayor, Jewish Leaders
+Trump Visits Pittsburgh Despite Objections From Mayor, Jewish Leaders

-President Trump plans to travel to Pittsburgh on Tuesday afternoon, as the city continues to mourn Saturday's massacre that claimed the lives of 11 worshippers at a synagogue.
+President Trump traveled to Pittsburgh Tuesday afternoon, as the city continues to mourn Saturday's massacre that claimed the lives of 11 worshippers at a synagogue.

+Trump and first lady Melania Trump visited the Tree of Life synagogue, lighting candles for each of the 11 shooting victims.
+They were accompanied by Jared Kushner, Ivanka Trump and a rabbi.

+The president also said he would visit the hospital where two injured police officers remain.

-When Trump arrives, he is expected to meet with members of the local Jewish community.
-But the visit comes despite the wishes of some political and religious leaders who felt that the president should come at a later date — or not at all.
+The visit comes despite the wishes of some political and religious leaders and Pittsburgh residents who felt that the president should come at a later date — or not at all.
+Down the road from the synagogue, protesters gathered to oppose Trump's visit.

-The visit is the same day of the first funerals for those killed at the Tree of Life synagogue.
+The president's trip also comes on the same day as the first funerals for those killed Saturday.

 The city's Democratic mayor, Bill Peduto, urged the president not to come while friends and families were burying their loved ones.
 "I do believe that it would be best to put the attention on families this week and if he were to visit, choose a different time to do it," Peduto told CNN.

-In an interview that aired on Fox News on Monday, Trump said he wants to go to Pittsburgh to pay his respects and plans to visit the police officers and injured victims in the hospital.
+In an interview that aired on Fox News on Monday, Trump said he wanted to go to Pittsburgh to pay his respects and visit the police officers and injured victims in the hospital.

 "I really look forward to going," Trump said.
 "I would have done it even sooner, but I didn't want to disrupt any more than they already had disruption."

-NPR's Kelsey Snell reports that the four top congressional leaders declined an invitation to join President Trump on his trip, according to several sources.
-Sources point out that local officials, including the mayor, have publicly urged the president and other national figures to avoid visiting until after funerals take place, citing public safety concerns.
+The four top congressional leaders declined an invitation to join the president on his trip, according to several sources.
+Sources point out that local officials, including the mayor, had publicly urged the president and other national figures to avoid visiting until after funerals take place, citing public safety concerns.

-Speaker Paul Ryan wasn't able to make it because of the short notice for the trip, according to Ryan's spokeswoman AshLee Strong.
+Speaker Paul Ryan wasn't able to make it because of the short notice for the trip, according to Ryan's spokeswoman, AshLee Strong.

 The president's skeptics wonder how he can "express his support for the American people and grieve with the Pittsburgh community," as the White House said he intends to do, while continuing to use divisive rhetoric toward those he considers political foes.

-At a press briefing Monday, White House press secretary Sarah Huckabee Sanders insisted the president only want to unite the country, noting that some of his grandchildren, his daughter Ivanka and son-in-law Jared Kushner are all Jewish.
+At a press briefing Monday, White House press secretary Sarah Sanders insisted the president only wants to unite the country, noting that some of his grandchildren, his daughter Ivanka and son-in-law, Jared Kushner, are all Jewish.

 "The president cherishes the American Jewish community for everything it stands for and contributes to our country.
 He adores Jewish Americans as part of his own family," Sanders said.

-Jewish leaders in Pittsburgh, affiliated with the progressive group Bend the Arc, penned an open letter telling the president to stay away until he made overtures to certain communities, including those of the Jewish faith.
+Jewish leaders in Pittsburgh, affiliated with the progressive group Bend the Arc, wrote an open letter telling the president to stay away until he made overtures to certain communities, including those of the Jewish faith.

 "President Trump, you are not welcome in Pittsburgh until you fully denounce white nationalism," the letter said.